Faouzi1406/lepa/readme.md

 - [x] Const support; Added support for creating global constant variables, this means they are assured to never be reassigned or changed in anyway, or atleast it will later.

 - [x] Support for use; Using different files

+Todo: ..
+I should probably add everything I have done when I have time